open-edge-insights/eii-core/common/libs/EIIMessageBus/README.md

 **IMPORTANT NOTE:**

-Before runnint the examples below, you must start the EII ZeroMQ Broker.
-See the EIIZmqBroker/README.md for more details on configuring/launching the broker.
+Before runnint the examples below, you must start the ZeroMQ Broker.
+See the ZmqBroker/README.md for more details on configuring/launching the broker.
 Keep in mind that your broker configuration will impact the configuration needed for these examples.